-...it is an immensely plural culture; super plural, I think their inspiration is in this sense very Tropicalia...there is an enormous identity with Brazilian culture."
+"... it is an immensely plural culture, super plural.
+In this sense I think their inspiration is very Tropicalia... there is an enormous identity with Brazilian culture."
+(UN, partner)

-A culture of celebration and of artistic expression mingled with partying and entertainment is another element that characterises AfroReggae and CUFA, steaming from Brazilian culture, in particular from its black heritage.
+A culture of celebration and of artistic expression mingled with partying and entertainment is another element that characterises AfroReggae and CUFA, stemming from Brazilian culture, in particular from its black heritage.
 Despite the harshness and suffering of favela experiences these groups introduce the favela through colour, music and dance, breaking away from what is seen as an 'angry', 'annoyed', 'moaning', style of putting forward an agenda of social change.
-They draw from the experience of slavery and survival in adversity and in particular from the lessons embedded in the use of music and bodily expression as forms of resistance, something that is clearly recognised by observers.
-So when speaking about the reaction to the 1993 police invasion that killed 21 innocent people in the favela of Vigário Geral, observers and partners note that music and dance were the answer to the adversity and pain of the event.
+They draw lessons from the experience of slavery and survival in adversity and use, in particular, music and bodily expression as forms of resistance, something that is clearly recognised by observers.
+So, when speaking about the reaction to the police invasion that killed 21 innocent people in the favela of Vigario Geral in 1993, observers and partners note that music and dance were the answer to the adversity and pain of the event.
 Inscribed in the memory of the community as pain and as the event that gave origin to AfroReggae, it generated a desire to heal and to respond through the opposite of pain and destruction:

-...AfroReggae was born out of the massacre in Vigário Geral, and imposed itself by beauty, by the ancestral, by music, maybe because they had an origin in that moment, in that pain, they came as an explosion of colour, energy, beauty, recovering all this for healing, for curing, all this around this strong, beautiful thing they have, full of light, the energy, the beat, the drums, the Afrolata...And CUFA comes in the mediation with the world of the asphalt, mediating the favela and the others, saying, this is the voice of the favela, we will impose, we will express, we will talk, we tell our history, nobody will speak for us..."
+"...
+AfroReggae was born out of the massacre in Vigario Geral, and imposed itself by beauty, through its ancestry, through music.
+Maybe because they had an origin in that moment of pain, they came as an explosion of colour, energy, beauty, recovering all this for healing, for curing.
+All this strong and beautiful thing they have, full of light, energy, beat, drums, and after that the Afro Lata [a band that uses tin as drums, thus African Tin]...
+And CUFA comes in as the mediation with the world of the asphalt, mediating the favela and the others, saying: 'This is the voice of the favela, we will impose, we will express, we will talk, we will tell our history, nobody will speak for us...'"